 a certificate of competency; or

-a certificate of proficiency issued to masters and officers in accordance with the provisions of STCW Convention regulations V/1-1 and V/1-2, shall be attested for its recognition only after ensuring the authenticity and validity of the certificate.
+a certificate of proficiency issued to masters and officers in accordance with the provisions of STCW Convention regulations V/1-1, V/1-2 V/3 and V/4 shall be attested for its recognition only after ensuring the authenticity and validity of the certificate.

 The endorsement referred to in sub-rule (8) be issued if all requirements of the STCW Convention have been complied with and the form of the endorsement shall be made in Form 32 and Form 33 appended to these rules.